-A change of manager, the loss of half a dozen out-of-contract members of the first-team squad, plus Arouna Kone's exit always meant the bedding-in process for Owen Coyle is not going to be easy.
+A change of manager, the loss of half a dozen out-of-contract members of the first-team squad, plus Arouna Kone's exit always meant the bedding-in process for Owen Coyle was not going to be easy.

 More than anyone else, it is Holt's arrival that underlines the deep desire of Wigan to reclaim their top-flight status given the forward was being spoken of as an England candidate a couple of years ago.

 Jackson confirmed the healthy £16million parachute payment Wigan will pocket this term provides the financial advantage to press forward with a promotion bid.

 "This year gives us our best opportunity to get back into the Premier League," Jackson said.

 "Financially we have an advantage over the other clubs because it is a significant amount of money.

 "We want to get back first time for a number of reasons.
 But financially it makes sense."

 - Grant Holt